pmitros/cpsd-lottery/docs/schools/morse.md

 ### What do most parents say they like the most about your school?

-**Love the community**.
+* **Love the community**.
 Well-educated, diverse, lots of love and social opportunities.
 Parents are amazing, kids are amazing
+* Excellent choice for someone looking for a balanced school: "Morse doesn't have a 'thing' like immersion or project-based learning, but I think the programming and community are really exceptional."

 ### Are most families from the neighborhood or spread throughout Cambridge?